El Trafico match at Rose Bowl postponed due to weather – KION546

 El Trafico match at Rose Bowl postponed due to weather

-LOS ANGELES (AP) — A Major League Soccer season-opening match between the LA Galaxy and the defending champion Los Angeles Football Club set for Saturday at the Rose Bowl has been postponed due to severe weather in Southern California.
+LOS ANGELES (AP) — A Major League Soccer season-opening match between the LA Galaxy and the defending champion Los Angeles Football Club set for Saturday at the Rose Bowl has been postponed due to severe weather.

-The league and the teams said Friday they have not determined when the game will be rescheduled.
+The league and the teams said later Friday that the match has been rescheduled for July 4.

 Southern California has been pounded by heavy rain and wind.
 It could also be hit with as much as 5 feet (1.5 meters) of snow in the higher elevations.